hamrel-cxu/EnbPI/README.md

 # Sequential Distribution-free Ensemble Batch Prediction Intervals (EnbPI)

->**Important Update:** We have been improving the ICML 2021 work for a journal submission.
-An [arxiv version](https://arxiv.org/abs/2010.09107) has been posted and linked to this repository for method implementation of both works.
-The current repository will soon be under one branch and the journal method under another (to be posted).
+>**Important Update:**

-> Talk, Code, Extension Ideas for Our ICML 2021 Oral Work: [Conformal Prediction Interval for Dynamic Time-series](https://arxiv.org/abs/2010.09107) (Xu et al. 2021a). <!-- Please refer to codes in this repository for usage, as those downloaded from [PMLR]() had not been clearly explained. --> <!-- Put a link here once PMLR shows my work -->
+> - The code and related material in this _main_ branch are for our ICML 2021 oral work, titled [Conformal Prediction Interval for Dynamic Time-series](http://proceedings.mlr.press/v139/xu21h.html) (Xu et al. 2021a). <!-- Please refer to codes in this repository for usage, as those downloaded from [PMLR]() had not been clearly explained. -->
+> - We have significantly revised and extended the ICML 2021 work, which is now under review by the Journal of Machine Learning Research.
+The [_JMLR_code_ branch](https://github.com/hamrel-cxu/EnbPI/tree/JMLR_code) contains updated codes, which essentially follow the same structure as those in this branch.
+Nevertheless, feel free to message us if you have any question regarding either branch.
+> - The journal version is available on [arxiv](https://arxiv.org/abs/2010.09107).

 > Please cite our work through [PMLR V139](http://proceedings.mlr.press/v139/xu21h.html) if you find it interesting and inspiring to your work.
 Please use codes in this repository, as those downloaded from PMLR are not the most updated ones.